cellbricks/cellbricks.github.io/artifact/index.md

 We support running the orchstrator in AWS by modifing the [dev_utils.py](https://github.com/cellbricks/magma/blob/master/orc8r/tools/fab/dev_utils.py) to allow geteway registration towards a remote (non-local) orchestrator.
 With this change, setting up Magma's AGW and orchestrator is almost the same as what is described in this [guide](https://magma.github.io/magma/docs/1.1.0/basics/quick_start_guide) with two differences.
 Firstly, run the orchestrator in an AWS instance, instead of locally.
 Secondly, in dev_utils.py, change the value of `ORC8R_IP` to the public IP address of the AWS instance, and (optionally) the value of `CERT_DIR` to a directory name where you would like your gateway certificates to reside in.

+As for srsLTE, one could run `srsUE` and `srsENB` in the same way as unmodified srsLTE, as described [here](https://github.com/cellbricks/srsLTE/blob/master/README.md).
+For latency measurements, there are two changes we make on `srsUE`'s usage.
+Firstly, we add two options: `nas.is_bt` for CellBricks attachment benchmarking and `nas.bm_s6a` for standard attachment benchmarking.
+Secondly, to evaluate attachment latency, we add a keyboard input `d` to start a UE-initiated detachment.
+When either
+`nas.is_bt` or `nas.bm_s6a` is on, `srsUE` will attach right after the detachment finishes, which allows us to repeatedly measure
+UE's attachment latencies.

 More information about the testbed setup can be found in the documents in each code repository.

 #### SAP Latency Measurements